uts-magic-lab/magic-lab-website/README.md

 We store data in a [normalized](http://en.wikipedia.org/wiki/Database_normalization) Google Spreadsheet and use a custom plugin to feed it into the gulp workflow.
 It generates one HTML page for each worksheet.

-On each worksheet, rows are grouped by their "section" column.
-Within the section a div is created for each row.
-Each cell is transformed with [markdown](http://daringfireball.net/projects/markdown/) and placed into a div with a class derived from its column title.
-This makes it easy to write custom CSS to lay out specific fields on specific pages.

 ### Installation